bavobbr/langchain-poc/README.md

 We utilize a `k=15` retrieval strategy.
 * **Why:** Legal queries often require synthesizing multiple rules (e.g., "Definition of Foul" + "Location Penalty").
 * **How:** We leverage Gemini 2.0 Flash Lite's context window to retrieve a wider net of potential rules, allowing the LLM to filter noise and perform multi-hop reasoning.

+### 5. Document AI "Sharding"
+To avoid the complexity of Asynchronous Batch Processing (and associated IAM delays), we implemented a **Synchronous Online Processing** strategy for PDFs.
+*   **The Constraint:** Online processing has a 15-page limit per request.
+*   **The Solution:** The `DocumentAILoader` automatically splits large PDFs (client-side) into 15-page chunks, sends them to the API in parallel/series, and stitches the text back together.
+This provides a robust, zero-infrastructure-change ingestion path.